Picture Bayfield Area Trail logo

 • Standard Trail Workdays: Continue work days twice per month.

-• Invasive species control: monitor for and control invasives; incorporate this into the AAT program.
+• Invasive species control: Monitor for and control invasives; incorporate this into the AAT program.

 Develop New Trails